 Uber’s dramatic rise via referral

 Back in 2012, if you’d walked up to a Londoner and said the word ‘Uber’, they probably would’ve started looking for neck tattoos and a copy of the UKIP manifesto sticking out of your pocket.
-Today, as Uber approaches its fifth birthday here in the capital, everyone knows you’re talking about the £50 billion cab company - and, what’s more, they probably know why you’re talking to them about Uber in the first place.
+Today, everyone knows you’re talking about the £50 billion cab company – and, what’s more, they probably know why you’re talking to them about Uber in the first place.
 You’re shilling your referral code in the hope of earning a free ride.